danielkec/blog/_posts/2021-10-12-helidon-lra.md

         return LRAResponse.compensated();
     }
 ```
-Every participant joining the LRA transaction needs to provide its compensation links, those are urls leading to resources annotated with @Compensate, @Complete, @AfterLRA etc. LRA coordinator keeping the track knows then which resources call when the state of LRA transaction changes.
+Every participant joining the LRA transaction needs to provide its compensation links, those are urls leading to resources annotated with `@Compensate`, `@Complete`, `@AfterLRA` etc. LRA coordinator keeping the track knows then which resources call when the state of LRA transaction changes.
-When Jax-Rs resource method is annotated with @LRA(REQUIRES_NEW), every intercepted call starts new LRA transaction within coordinator and join it as new participant before resource method is invoked.
+When Jax-Rs resource method is annotated with `@LRA(REQUIRES_NEW)`, every intercepted call starts new LRA transaction within coordinator and join it as new participant before resource method is invoked.
 Id of created LRA transaction as accesible in the resource method thru LRA_CONTEXT… header.
-When the resource method invocation successfully finishes, LRA transaction is reported to coordinator as closed and if participant has @Complete method, it is eventually invoked by coordinator again with appropriate LRA id header together with complete method of all the other participants which joined this particular LRA transaction.
+When the resource method invocation successfully finishes, LRA transaction is reported to coordinator as closed and if participant has `@Complete` method, it is eventually invoked by coordinator again with appropriate LRA id header together with complete method of all the other participants which joined this particular LRA transaction.

 ![Participants](/blog/assets/lra/participant-coordinator.png)

-When resource method finishes exceptionally, LRA is reported to coordinator as cancelled and coordinator call @Compensate method on all participants registered under that transaction.
+When resource method finishes exceptionally, LRA is reported to coordinator as cancelled and coordinator call `@Compensate` method on all participants registered under that transaction.

 ![Participant cancel](/blog/assets/lra/participant-cancel.png)